ENGLISH LANGUAGE HOUSE

 • If an under 18 tells Elh staff that they are being abused staff will stay calm and will take appropriate action, as described in the table below.

-They will contact the Designated Safeguarding Lead (Director ELH) or Director of Administration.
+They will contact the Designated Safeguarding Lead (Clare) or Director of Administration.

 In any of the above situations, Elh staff will immediately log and record what has happened, what they have seen, suspected or been told.
 They will get their report signed by the Director ELH or Director of Administration.